Gavisito/LogoGenieHelper/README.md

 - **Galllery Availability**: When logo are generated, they will automatically be stored in the gallery page, which you can access with a google account sign in (Achieved using Google AuthO).

 ## Contributions
-Restricted to team members within the IT-390 class section.
+Restricted to team members within the IT-390 class section